LeanderHeuvel/Adafruit_CircuitPython_Fingerprint/readme.md

  - This library at the moment does not support checksum.
 Right now the checksum is ignored.
 Af future release should solve this issue.
  -  UPDATE see latest release ~~The R503 sensor has a circular light around the sensor, support for controlling the light is missing~~
+ - Update the example folder with appropriate examples
+ - Update documentation in readme

 ## Usage Example